yingclaireliu/Tropical-Convolutional-Neural-Networks/README_EN.md

 MaxPlus-Max-Conv Layer (MaxP-Max)

-See the paper for details.
+Refer to the paper for more details.

 2、 Several TCNNs

 ![image](https://user-images.githubusercontent.com/86921131/124767651-94beed00-df6a-11eb-8748-63f7a62282ee.png)

-See the paper for details.
+Refer to the paper for more details.